-The failure of markets and many business leaders to grasp the seriousness of the threat of Russian invasion was plainly evident, even just by judging activity on stock markets before and after the invasion.
+The failure of markets and many business leaders to grasp the seriousness of the threat of the Russian invasion was plainly evident, even just by judging activity on stock markets before and after the invasion.
 This seems to largely speak to a reluctance to accept that war with such mutually damaging impacts was likely.
 This was despite repeated and growing warnings of Putin’s strategic intentions from specialist intelligence advisors like Dragonfly and US and UK intelligence agencies.
 (See our Strategic Outlook 2022, published in 2021, where we warned of a critical risk of a Russian invasion of Ukraine.)

 Indeed some of our clients in global firms, many of whom are intelligence professionals, reported deep scepticism of such warnings among their internal senior audiences, even as Russian forces massed near the Ukranain border.
-The common assumption, it seems, was that the immense costs of a war would benefit no one.
+The common assumption, it seems, was that the immense costs of war would benefit no one.